ujjwal95/bloomberg_editorial_classifier/src/eda/author_viz/README.md

 Chart type 1:
 Visualising the top authors contributing to the regular type of articles across sources.
 We try to visualise who are the top authors contributing to the articles of regular type here.

-Chart type 2:
+Chart type 3:
 Visualising the top authors contributing to the non-regular type of articles across sources.
 We try to visualise who are the top authors contributing to the articles of non-regular type here.

-Chart type 3:
-Here we try to visualise the top authors for each newspaper source.

 Chart type 4:
 We try to visualise which newspapers are the top contributors for: